gforerob/hydro-event-detector/README.md

 Tobias Gauster, G. L., Daniel Koffler.
 (2022).
 Calculation of Low Flow Statistics for Daily Stream Flow Data.
 In 0.9.12 (Version 0.9.12) https://cran.r-project.org/web/packages/lfstat/lfstat.pdf

 # Example of use !!!!
-1. Review if do you have a conflic with other libraries installed by installing the package and review if you got errors, run this:
+1. conflicts with other libraries management.
+Install the package and review if you got errors, if you got errors are related with your environment, read the chapter libraries conflict at the end of this file.

 pip install Hydro-Event-Detector